bartaxyz/GitPT/README.md

 - **Command Handling:** GitPT intelligently routes commands - enhanced commands (commit, pr) use AI capabilities while all other git commands are passed directly to git.

 - **For commits:** Sends a diff of your staged changes to the AI, which generates a contextual commit message following best practices.

+- **Commitlint Integration:** Automatically detects commitlint configuration files and validates generated commit messages against your project's commit conventions.
+If validation fails, it regenerates a compliant message.

 - **For pull requests:** Analyzes the commits and file changes between your branch and the base branch, then generates a suitable title and detailed description for your PR.